TheMariday/marimapper/README.md

 Change `--led_count` to however many LEDs you want to scan and `--output_dir` to whatever folder you would like to export the 2D maps to.

-If you have run Step 3, use the `--latency` argument followed by the recommended latency
+If you have run Step 3, use the `--latency` argument followed by the recommended latency.

 This will produce timestamped CSV files with the following format: